If you are looking to caption an online presentation, class, or lecture, see this article.

 In situations where an audience is listening to one person speak for some time (the presenter), you can use Ava to caption what is said in real-time.

-If you are in the audience though, your smartphone will be further away from the presenter than the 12 feet we typically recommend to have highly accurate captioning.
-Thus you'll need a different strategy than usual.
+If you are in the audience (where your smartphone will be further away from the presenter than the recommended 12 inches), you'll need a different strategy than usual.

 Here are some options: